nxadm/rakudo-pkg/README.md

 **You still need to [adjust the PATH](#set-the-path) and optionally [install zef as a user](#zef-module-manager-as-a-regular-user).**

-Repositories:
+### Debian and Ubuntu

-- To use the repos on Debian and Ubuntu, you need to add the applicable sources:
+To use the repos on Debian and Ubuntu, you need to add the applicable sources:

 ```bash
 $ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 379CE192D401AB61